Fast Byzantine Total Order Broadcast: Flutter

-As we discussed in \cref{subsection:background.model}, \tobal assumes a permissionless set of clients.
+\paragraph{Client authentication and rate limiting.} As we discussed in \cref{subsection:background.model}, \tobal assumes a permissionless set of clients.
 In settings where denial-of-service attacks are an issue, such an assumption can be dangerous.
 It is worth underlying, however, that \tobal trivially generalizes to the permissioned setting.
 As links are authenticated, servers can easily ignore messages from unauthorized clients~\cite{consensus-dos-resilience-asiaccs24}.
-Similarly, \tobal is compatible with rate-limiting~\cite{consensus-dos-resilience-asiaccs24} (e.g., each client gets to broadcast once per minute).
+Similarly, \tobal is compatible with rate-limiting~\cite{consensus-dos-resilience-asiaccs24} (\eg each client gets to broadcast once per minute).
 Such systems-oriented mechanisms, however, are beyond the scope of this theoretical paper.

-\para{Exponential backoff} Correct \tobal clients double their bet margin every time their messages are rejected.
+\paragraph{Exponential backoff.} Correct \tobal clients double their bet margin every time their messages are rejected.
 This behavior can also be forced onto malicious clients.
 To mitigate denial-of-service attacks, servers could force a client that failed to broadcast $n$ times to issue bets spaced by at least $2^n$ units of time.
 Such a simple technique quickly neutralizes any mis-betting client.

-\para{Leader denial-of-service} Finally, it is worth underlining that \tobal's leaderless nature naturally sidesteps the scenario where an attacker overwhelms with requests whichever server is currently the leader, repeatedly causing expensive suspicion and re-election.
+\paragraph{Leader denial-of-service.} Finally, it is worth underlining that \tobal's leaderless nature naturally sidesteps the scenario where an attacker overwhelms with requests whichever server is currently the leader, repeatedly causing expensive suspicion and re-election.